-Ida Lou Coley (1927 – 2005) is undoubtably the standout among so many who have preserved, promoted and championed the City’s habitat, traditions, and history.
+For twenty years, Ida Lou Coley (1927 – 2005) worked indefatigably to preserve and champion the City’s habitat, traditions, and history.

-Born in Oklahoma in 1927, Ida Lou was ten when she and her parents headed west to escape the great dust bowl and settle in the charming coastal town of Encinitas, California.
+Born in Oklahoma in 1927, Ida Lou was ten when she and her parents headed west to escape the great Dust Bowl and settle in the far more welcoming coastal town of Encinitas.

 After retiring in 1986, Ida Lou returned to Encinitas and joined the Downtown Encinitas Main Street Association, eventually serving as Director.
-She became a vital member of the Encinitas Historical Society, contributing to newsletters and recording oral histories of longtime residents, now preserved at the Old Schoolhouse.
+She became a vital member of the Encinitas Historical Society, contributing to newsletters and recording oral histories of longtime residents, now preserved and transcribed at the 1883 Schoolhouse.

-Her passion was local history, especially downtown Encinitas.
+Her passion was local history.
 Over two decades, she wrote hundreds of articles for local media and authored the Society’s historical downtown walking guide.
-Ida Lou also fought to preserve the town’s character, opposing harmful development and helping restore Cottonwood Creek’s riparian habitat.
+Ida Lou also fought to preserve the town’s character, opposing intensive development and helping restore Cottonwood Creek’s riparian habitat.

 Ida Lou’s legacy includes preserving the original colors of the iconic downtown Encinitas sign and leading the successful opposition to a ballot measure that threatened the planned library site.
-In 2002, she chaired the Encinitas Library Council’s campaign to save the site.
-Two years before her death, she was honored as a Woman of Merit by the North County Times for her tireless dedication to preserving Encinitas’ heritage.
+In 2003, she was honored as a Woman of Merit by the North County Times for her tireless dedication to preserving Encinitas’ heritage.
 Without her, a significant part of the city’s history might have been lost.

 Donations